-Average Premium Rate
+Average Net Premium Rate

-Our average premium rate is dependent on a number of factors, including: (1) the risk characteristics and average coverage on the mortgages we insure; (2) the mix of monthly premiums compared to single premiums in our portfolio; (3) cancellations of non-refundable single premiums during the period; and (4) changes to our pricing.
-For the years ended December 31, 2016, 2015 and 2014, our average premium rate was 0.57%, 0.56% and 0.55%, respectively.
+Our average net premium rate is dependent on a number of factors, including: (1) the risk characteristics and average coverage on the mortgages we insure; (2) the mix of monthly premiums compared to single premiums in our portfolio; (3) cancellations of non-refundable single premiums during the period; (4) changes to our pricing; and (5) premiums ceded under third-party reinsurance agreements.
+For the years ended December 31, 2018, 2017 and 2016, our average net premium rate was 0.50%, 0.53% and 0.57%, respectively.
+In 2018, Essent Guaranty entered into third-party reinsurance agreements, and in June 2018, we announced a reduction in pricing on our published rates effective for future NIW.
+We anticipate that the continued use of third-party reinsurance and the announced pricing reductions on future NIW will reduce our average net premium rate in future periods.